MayaPosch/NymphCast/README.md

 As NymphCast is currently alpha software, no releases are being made available yet.

-## Status ##

-* Casting of audio & video to a NymphCast server works.
-* API is being extended to support URLs and commands/apps.

 ## Building ##

 To build NymphCast, one needs the following dependencies in addition to a C++ toolchain with C++17 support.